Ivan-Grigorev/JOO_TIPS/src/server/utils/lessons/README.md

 - Checks if today is the end of the month.

+**isCardAlreadyExists.js**

+- Checks if a card already exists in a view status array.

+**isLessonExistsForToday.js**

+- Checks if a lesson exists for today.
+Search using `userId`, `language` and `regexpCurrentDate`.

+**isTodayEndOfTheMonth.js**

+- Checks if today is the end of the month.

+**isTodaySunday.js**

+- Checks if today is Sunday.

+**moveCardToNextArray.js**

+- Moves a card to the next view array in the user language object in the special topic object.

 ## Usage

 These utility functions are used by middleware and controllers for: